JhanXXX/JhanXXX.github.io/_pages/about.md

 ## About Me

-I'm pursuing my Master's degree in Transport and Geoinformation Technology at KTH Royal Institute of Technology.
-I completed my Bachelor's degree in [Civil Engineering](https://civileng.tongji.edu.cn/civilengen/main.htm) (track: Geotechnical Engineering) at [Tongji University](https://en.wikipedia.org/wiki/Tongji_University), where I also undertook a one-year German language program and completed a minor in Artificial Intelligence.
+I'm pursuing my Master's degree in Transport and Geoinformation Technology at [KTH](https://www.kth.se/en).
+I completed my Bachelor's degree in Civil Engineering (track: Geotechnical Engineering) at [Tongji University](https://en.tongji.edu.cn/p/#/), where I also undertook a one-year German language program and completed a minor in Artificial Intelligence.
 Outside of academics, I'm also a dancer with experience in choreography and freestyle battles.

 ## Education